 Workday

-Role: Lead Product Designer
+Product Designer & Prototyper

-The following are a few featured projects I led — many of which were showcased at the 2019 Workday Rising conference.
+The following are a few featured projects I led—many of which were showcased at the 2019 Workday Rising conference.

 Featured Project 01